ZennSho/Data-Driven-Land-Cover-Classification-based-on-Sentinel-1-C-band-SAR-Data-And-Landsat8-GEE/README.md

 Data-Driven-Land-Cover-Classification-based-on-Sentinel-1-C-band-SAR-Data-And-Landsat8-GEE, A case study of Los Angeles, USA.
-Question about the scene
 ------------------------------------------------------------------------------------------------------------------------------